-• All data collected must be comparable.
+- All data collected must be comparable.
 Comparison may be between different years at one or more Stations, or between different Stations in a single year.
-Tidbit V2 data loggers are used exclusively and the serial number of each logger is provided as metadata for each data set, Future data users will therefore be able to determine the capabilities of the equipment used.
-All loggers record temperatures each hour, on the hour.

-- All Stations must be representative.
+Tidbit V2 data loggers are used.
+The serial number of each logger is provided as metadata for each data set.
+All loggers record temperatures each hour, on the hour. - All Stations must be representative.
 The data collected represents the temperature of the water course being monitored and the purpose for which the monitoring is being conducted.
+Specifically:

-Specifically: - Stations are located far enough from the mouths of upstream tributaries that the potential risk of measuring the temperature of the tributary rather than that of the subject watercourse is minimized; - Stations located downstream of lakes are located far enough downstream that the potential effects of lakes on water temperatures are minimized unless the Station is purposely located to represent lake outlet Chinook Salmon spawning habitat; - Stations are located far enough from obvious ground water discharges that the potential risk of measuring the temperature of the discharging ground water is minimized. - All Stations must be adequately described so that data collection will be repeatable.
-Stations are geo-located by GPS.
+- Stations are located far enough below the mouths of upstream tributaries that the potential risk of measuring the temperature of the tributary rather than that of the subject watercourse is minimized; - Stations located downstream of lakes are located far enough downstream that the potential effects of lakes on water temperatures are minimized unless the Station is purposely located to represent lake outlet Chinook Salmon spawning habitat; - Stations are located far enough from obvious ground water discharges that the potential risk of measuring the temperature of the discharging ground water is minimized. - All Stations must be adequately described so that data collection will be repeatable.
+Stations areas are geo-located by GPS.
 Should data collection cease for whatever reason, future investigators will be able to return to the Site and resume data collection.

 The Program includes Seasonal and Annual Stations.
 Seasonal Stations are located in rivers which experience mechanical ice breakups.
 The risk of losing the loggers during breakup is considered unacceptable in these systems.
 Seasonal Stations are generally located on major tributaries where large numbers of Chinook Salmon pass on their spawning migration.
 Loggers are deployed prior to the beginning of the upstream migration of adult Chinook and retrieved after the migration is considered to be substantively complete.
-Annual Stations record temperatures throughout the year and are generally located on Chinook spawning streams and rivers.
+Annual Stations record temperatures throughout the year.
+They are generally located on Chinook spawning streams and rivers.
 Loggers at Annual Stations are replaced in spring- and again prior to freeze up.